 Students may order an Associate in Arts, an Associate in Science, an Associate in Applied Science diploma or a Certificate of Achievement printed in English or Hawaiian.
-The cost is \$15.00 per printed diploma.
+The cost is \$15.00 per printed diploma, and this fee is nonrefundable.